Best Fiskars Hatchet For Kindling (tested with pics)

 Fiskars is a great choice If you need a kindling hatchet for the homestead, cottage, or camping.
 But Fiskars offers many options, and it’s not always clear what the best choice is.

-The 14” X7 is the best overall Fiskars hatchet for kindling.
-The stout wedge pattern head pops wood apart, and the handle is short for close work but long and tough enough to pry twisted grain apart.
-However, you might consider other models that can handle kindling and also flex into other rolls.
+The 14” Fiskars X7 is a great hatchet for small kindling and tinder for a campfire.
+The stout wedge-shaped head pops wood apart, and the handle is short for close work but long and tough enough to pry twisted grain apart.
+However, the 1lb head has limits, and some larger models can flex further.

 Fiskars X7 on a pile of kindling